Noise in buildings may take many paths. The following figure illustrates the possible paths.

 characterize the air-borne isolation properties of a

-partition.
-The STC is determined from the measured TL of
+STC is determined from the measured TL of

 a partition at different frequencies.
 These measured

-values are then compared with standardized STC contours as shown in the "examples" page.
+values are then compared with standardized STC contours as shown in the "examples" page

-Simple rules apply in choosing the
+Simple rules apply when choosing the

 appropriate contour.
 For example: STC for painted concrete